sthacks/ServiceTitan-Hacks/replit.md

 # ServiceTitan Hacks - Replit Configuration

 ## Overview
 ServiceTitan Hacks is a mobile-first marketing website for home service contractors, focusing on AI integrations, automations, and ServiceTitan customizations.
 The platform aims to help contractors leverage AI and automation to grow their businesses by providing vetted tools, educational content, and a supportive community.
-Key capabilities include AI-powered tools like a pricebook optimizer, educational courses, and a resource library, all delivered through a modern, conversion-optimized web experience.
+Key capabilities include AI-powered tools like a pricebook optimizer, educational courses with internal landing pages, and a resource library, all delivered through a modern, conversion-optimized web experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.